-Arrive at the hospital two hours before the scheduled time of surgery and bring your child's overnight bag, the form completed by your child's pediatrician and your insurance card.
-If you plan on spending the night with your child while he or she recovers with us, remember to bring your own overnight bag.
+Arrive at the hospital two hours before the scheduled time of surgery and bring your child's overnight bag, the form completed by your child's pediatrician, and your insurance card.
+If you plan on spending the night with your child while they recover with us, please remember your own overnight bag.

 Call Your Child's Doctor If:

-Call the doctor, 513-636-4726, if you are concerned with your child's progress after surgery or if your child experiences:
+Call the doctor if you are concerned with your child's progress after surgery or if your child experiences:

 - Temperature greater than 102° F